 Update 03/14/07 I recently went to the Dr. and told him that I believed that God was healing me.
 I stopped taking all the medications I was on including Methadone, which helped with the bone pain.
 My blood tests showed that I was normal, plus I am in great health.
 The last x-rays showed no change from September 2006, which is good, as I was always getting worse.
 The Dr. agreed to take me off Herceptin for 3 months and do x-rays again.
 If I did not get worse, he would say that I am cured of my incurable disease.
 Praise God.

 Update: Although Carrie did eventually pass from her Cancer (11/17/2008), she was always positive and had a great will to live, stronger than anyone I have ever known.
 Except for the last month or so, she was up and active.She never lost faith in God, not even for a moment, her faith was strong.

 I was very blessed to be in the room holding her hand at her time of passing; 10:20 am.
 The greatest thing I’ve ever been allowed to do was taking care of her, the last 6 months of her life.
 It was a pleasure and I am very blessed that I was allowed such a wonderful opportunity.

-My Mom and I in Hawaii when I was 10
+Me and my Mom in Hawaii when I was 10